imbottlebird/customer_segmentation/README.md

 ## 2. K-Means clustering

-K-means has a random start (where the centroids are initially randomly located).
+K-means has a random start where the centroids are initially randomly located.

 ```bash
 # The kmeans function creates the clusters